If you pay rent to a private landlord, you have either a tenancy or a licence. Both tenancy and licence agreements can be written or verbal.

 - your tenancy will automatically continue on the same basis as before but will roll from month to month or week to week rather than being for a set period.

-If your landlord tries to evict you before your tenancy has ended, they must follow a set procedure, regardless of the reason for the eviction.
+A landlord who wants to evict you before your tenancy has ended must follow a set procedure for eviction, regardless of the reason.

 Find out more about the: